 In Pitch-Catch configuration, one sensor is set as the transmitter, while one or more additional sensors are acting only as receivers.
-A common use case of Pitch-Catch is to have one of more CH101s on separate devices.
+A common use case of Pitch-Catch is to have one or more sensors on separate devices.
 This allows for the tracking of the distance, position, and even orientation between devices depending on how many sensors are used.

-Figure 3.
-CH101 sensors operating in Pitch-Catch configuration.
+Figure 4.
+Ultrasonic transceiver sensors operating in Pitch-Catch configuration.
 One sensor is set to transmit, with all remaining sensors set to receive only.
 The transmitting sensor can still measure the ToF of its own ultrasonic signal.